nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Internet access.

     2. Test case: `help`<br>
        Expected: Success message shown.
-Also shows a popup explaining how to access the help page (User Guide).
+Also shows a popup explaining how to access the User Guide.
 The URL can be copied with "Copy URL".

        ![help message](images/helpMessage.png)

-       Upon pasting the URL into the browser, the help page is displayed.
+       Upon pasting the URL into the browser, the User Guide is displayed.

 **TO UPDATE BELOW**